-All clients will report a connection failure and so you can use this to trigger an alert.
+All MQTT client nodess will report a connection failure which you can detect using the status node, and so you can use this to trigger an alert.

 However personally I haven’t found this method fool proof which is why I didn’t include it initially.
 It is however probably the easiest to implement.